5 min read

 You can say as little as "rent" or "rest" but please tell people looking to help WHY so they can decide how to distribute their extra money.

-Optional step 5?
-Come back when you get a donation, or if 12 hours pass with no donations.
 Reply to your original post, and it will pop up in my mentions as well as for other groups who monitor my thread or the hashtags I use.

 More Tips for Better Results